-Project 92404 - SR 924 Extension West to the Homestead Extension of the Florida's Turnpike - This project entails the expressway extension from SR 924 west to the Homestead Extension of the Florida's Turnpike (HEFT) including the improvements to NW 107th Ave from NW 138th Street to NW 170th Street which is funded by Miami-Dade County, together with the City of Hialeah and the City of Hialeah Gardens.
-Only certain right-of-way and the construction of substructure in critical areas is funded by MDX and will be procured and managed by the Florida's Turnpike Enterprise ("FTE").
+Project 92404 - SR 924 Extension West to the Homestead Extension of the Florida's Turnpike - This project entails the expressway extension from SR 924 west to the Homestead Extension of the Florida's Turnpike (HEFT).
+Only certain right-of-way and the construction of substructure in critical areas is funded by MDX and will be procured and managed by the Florida's Turnpike Enterprise (FTE).
 The balance of the MDX project is on hold due to funding considerations.
-Included in this project is the cost of a 1.6mile section of NW 138th Street that was reconstructed to a predominantly six-lane section and transferred to MDX by Miami-Dade County in a prior fiscal year.
-The design-build phase is scheduled to begin in fiscal year 2020 pending review of needed funding.
-The total project cost is \$60 million, with \$3.8 million expended in fiscal year 2019.
+Included in this project is the cost of a 1.6-mile section of NW 138th Street that was reconstructed to a predominantly six-lane section and transferred to MDX by Miami-Dade County in a prior fiscal year.
+The total project cost of the scope moving ahead is \$39.6 million, with \$54,500 expended in fiscal year 2020.